-Enter the size and two different time periods and the total time that has passed between periods into the calculator to determine the relative growth rate.
+Enter the initial size, final size, and the total time elapsed between the two time points (or any three of the four fields) into the calculator to determine the relative growth rate.

 Relative Growth Rate Formula